alexdahl/oversight/README.md

 ## License

-Free to modify and redistribute under [GPLv3](http://www.gnu.org/licenses/gpl.html).
+Oversight is release under the [MIT License](http://www.opensource.org/licenses/MIT), which allows you to modify and redistribute this software freely.